 Regarding its safety, although there were some cases of raised liver enzymes in patients treated with Viekirax in combination with dasabuvir and ribavirin, side effects seen with this combination were generally well tolerated.
-The Committee therefore concluded that the benefits of Viekirax outweigh its risks and recommended that it be approved for use in the EU.
+The Agency therefore concluded that the benefits of Viekirax outweigh its risks and recommended that it be approved for use in the EU.

 What measures are being taken to ensure the safe and effective use of Viekirax?

 The company that markets Viekirax will carry out a study in patients who previously have had liver cancer to evaluate the risk of liver cancer returning after treatment with direct-acting antivirals such as Viekirax.
 This study is being carried out in light of data suggesting that patients treated with these medicines who have had liver cancer could be at risk of their cancer returning early.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Viekirax have also been included in the summary of product characteristics and the package leaflet.